cb49747/dictionary_perl_script/README.md

 -------------------------
 --     DESCRIPTION     --
 -------------------------
-A simple perl script to read a dictionary file and find unique 4 letter sequences
+A simple perl script to read a dictionary file and find unique 4 letter sequences.

 A Perl module that will read a dictionary file and then generate two output files.
 The first, a file of sequences and a second file of words.
 The sequence file will contain every sequence of 4 letters (case insensitive) that appears only once in the